craftcms/cms/docs/installation.md

 Craft can be downloaded with [Composer](#downloading-with-composer) or by [manually downloading](#downloading-an-archive-file-manually) a zip or tar.gz archive.
 The end result will be the same, so go with whichever route you feel more comfortable with.

+::: tip
+A good and secure location for the Craft files is one level above the webroot.
+The only exception is the "web"-folder which needs to be web accessible, and it should either become the webroot itself with any name you desire (like "www" or "public_html"), or be placed in a subdirectory within the webroot.
+Update CRAFT_BASE_PATH in web/index.php to reflect the location of the remaining files and directories.

 ### Downloading with Composer

 ::: tip